samity89/phase-1-project/README.md

 * Play a game of Multiversus
 * If you win, choose the next character by pressing "pick random" again.
 Repeating until the challenge is complete.
 * If you lose, click the "reset" button to restore all of the characters to the pool.
 Click "pick random" again to start a new challenge.
+* Toggle between light or dark themes using the dropdown menu at the bottom of the page
 * Good luck!!